What’s Your Relationship Status? Married, Divorced, Domestic Partners, in a Civil Union . . . ?

 In the middle of a marriage or civil union and feel that things could be clearer?
 Look into a postnup or post-civil union agreement.
 Is it too late for that, and now you are working on separation?
 An amicable marital settlement or civil union settlement agreement can save you piles of money on legal fees and court costs—and don’t forget the temporary separation agreement while things are up in the air.

 Yes, it’s complicated, but help is available.
-Not everyone needs a legal agreement to clarify their relationship status, but if you think that you and your partner just might, be sure to check out Weinberger Divorce & Family Law Group’s helpful information on various types of New Jersey family law agreements.
+Not everyone needs a legal agreement to clarify their relationship status, but if you think that you and your partner just might, be sure to check out Weinberger Divorce & Family Law Group, LLC’s helpful information on various types of New Jersey family law agreements.